 Not all lab grown diamonds are created equal!

 What are the quality grades of lab grown diamonds?

 Our collection of lab grown diamonds are available up to IF in clarity, D in color, Ideal in cut, with large carat weights in all shapes, including round, rose, emerald, cushion, oval, oval rose, heart, princess, trillion, and radiant.
 Limited quantity fancy colors are available in yellow, blue, pink, and green and fancy shapes such as triangle and hexagon.

 No. A lot of people think we can program the process to create a specific diamond grade and carat size that are the same each time, but we can’t.
 We are simply putting the right conditions together but then nature takes it from there.
 Just like with earth-mined diamonds, there will be variances in color, clarity and carat size.

-Unlike earth-mined diamonds, our man-made diamonds are created without negatively harming native communities, society or the Earth.
-According to the 2014 Frost & Sullivan report, "lab-grown diamonds are seven times less impactful to the environment than mined diamonds, use significantly less resources and emit a fraction of the air pollution."
+Unlike earth mined diamonds, our lab grown diamonds are created without negatively harming native communities, society or the Earth.
+According to the 2014 Frost & Sullivan report, "lab grown diamonds are seven times less impactful to the environment than mined diamonds, use significantly less resources and emit a fraction of the air pollution."

 We can not speak to other companies’ lab grown diamonds, however, our grown diamonds are created in highly controlled and technologically advanced environments, where worker safety and welfare is a priority, by employees being paid a fair and competitive wage.